seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 1. Object datatypes require reference counting, which adds complexity to which we may not want to (initially) hide from general user defined datatypes.
-2. In many use-cases it seems likely that a generic type specific solution can be sufficient to improve type safety in user-code (e.g. by specfying that an array will only hold such ``decimal.Decimal`` objects.)
+2. In many use-cases it seems likely that a generic type specific solution can be sufficient to improve type safety in user-code (e.g. by specifying that an array will only hold such ``decimal.Decimal`` objects.)

 However, the actual implementation of this may be part of the future development in Phase III.
+Creating python datatypes for generic Python objects comes with certain issues that require more thoughts and discussion, independently from the implementation of this NEP:

+* NumPy currently returns *scalars* even for array input in some cases, in most cases this works seamlessly.
+However, this is only true because the NumPy scalars behave much like NumPy arrays, a feature that general Python objects do not have.
+* Seamless integration probably requires that ``np.array(scalar)`` finds the correct DType automatically since some operations (such as indexing) are always desired to return the scalar.
+  This is problematic if multiple users independently decide to implement for example a DType for ``decimal.Decimal``.

 Current Implementation
 ----------------------

-These section give a very brief overview of the current implementation, it is not meant to be a comprehensive explenatation.
+These secitons give a very brief overview of the current implementation, it is not meant to be a comprehensive explanation, but a basic reference for further technical NEPs.

 Current ``dtype`` Implementation
 """"""""""""""""""""""""""""""""

 Currently ``np.dtype`` is a Python class with its instances being the ``np.dtype(">float64")``, etc. instances.
-To set the actual behaviour of these instances, a protopye instance is stored globally and looke dup based on the ``dtype.typenum``.
+To set the actual behaviour of these instances, a prototype instance is stored globally and looked up based on the ``dtype.typenum``.
-This prototype instance is then copied (if necessary) and adjust for byte swapping, or for example to support the string datatype which needs to store the length.
+This prototype instance is then copied (if necessary) and modified for endianess or to support the string datatype which needs to additionally store the maximum string length.

 Many datatype specific functions are defined within a C structure called ``ArrayFuncs``, which is part of each ``dtype`` instance.